Teushen language

 The Teushen language was an indigenous language of Argentina, possibly now extinct.
-It was spoken by the Teushen people, a nomadic hunter-gatherer people of Patagonia, who lived between the Puelche people to their north and the Tehuelche people to the south, occupying the central part of the Tierra del Fuego region.
-The tribe is now extinct.
+It was spoken by the Teushen people, a nomadic hunter-gatherer people of Patagonia, who lived between the Puelche people to their north and the Tehuelche people to the south, occupying the central part of the Chubut region; they are now extinct.

-The language is thought to be related to the Selkʼnam, Puelche, and Tehuelche languages.
+The language is related to the Selkʼnam, Gününa Yajüch, and Tehuelche languages.
 These collectively belong to the Chonan language family.

 In the early 19th century, some Tehuelche people also spoke Teushen.